dataformsjs/website/README.md

 <a href="https://www.fastsitephp.com/en/getting-started" target="_blank">https://www.fastsitephp.com/en/getting-started</a>

 Once PHP is installed you can install FastSitePHP and launch the site from the command-line as show below.
-FastSitePHP is relatively small (under 1 mb).
+FastSitePHP is relatively small (~470 kb).

 For the full site both [dataformsjs] and this [website] repository need to be downloaded and located in a single directory/folder: